Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Methods

 It corresponds to the average likelihood over the prior distribution, $p(\Theta)$.

-The \textsc{Multinest} algorithm \citep{Feroz2008} based on \textit{Nested Sampling} \citep{Skilling2004} is used to compute the evidence and the posteriors in this work.
-The reported values of $\alpha$ and $\sigma_\alpha$ are the median and 1$\sigma$ CI of the distribution as obtained from \texttt{pymultinest}'s Analyzer \citep{Buchner2014}.
-From the 6 (7) free parameters in the galaxy (void) model, we only use \textsc{Multinest} to fit the non-nuisance parameters.
-The $a_i$ are fitted by a simple least squares procedure.
+The \textsc{Multinest} algorithm \citep{Feroz2008} based on Nested Sampling \citep{Skilling2004} is used to compute the evidence and the posteriors in this work.
+We also use the \textsc{Baoflit}\footnote{\url{https://github.com/cheng-zhao/BAOflit}} code for fast integration and likelihood evaluations.
+The reported values of the parameters are the maximum likelihood estimates, and the errors correspond to the 1$\sigma$ estimate from the marginalised posteriors, which is obtained from the \texttt{pymultinest}'s analyser \citep{Buchner2014}.